Comparisons11 min read

 Core Features

-This is where the gap really widens.
+This is where things really start to pull apart.
 Surfshark includes Multi-hop, CleanWeb, Nexus networking, rotating IPs, and camouflage mode.
 IPVanish doesn't offer Multi-hop or a built-in ad blocker.
-What IPVanish does have is a SOCKS5 proxy, which Surfshark doesn't include natively — and for serious torrenters, that's not nothing.
+What IPVanish does give you is a SOCKS5 proxy, something Surfshark doesn't include natively — and for serious torrenters, that's actually valuable.

-If you're comparing raw feature counts, Surfshark wins by a comfortable margin.
-But if torrenting with a proxy is your primary use case, IPVanish's SOCKS5 inclusion has genuine practical value that the feature count doesn't capture.
+When you count raw features, Surfshark wins by a decent margin.
+But if proxy support and torrenting are your main thing, IPVanish's built-in SOCKS5 has real practical value that raw feature counts don't capture.

 Winner: Surfshark (for most users)